What to see

-On the right you see a circle of blue-violettish (=magenta) patches, one of which briefly disappears, circling around.
+Above you see a circle of blue-violettish (=magenta) blobs, one of which briefly disappears, circling around.

 Let your gaze rest on the central fixation cross, but observe with your “inner eye” the patches just when they disappear.
 With good fixation, you should see a strong greenish colour whenever the violet patch has disappeared.

 When you are fixating well, after a few cycles you will actually see a rotating green spot!
 If your gaze is really steady, the magenta patches will disappear completely, leaving only a rotating green spot (this is easier if you reduce saturation to, e.g., ≈20%); when you then shift your gaze the magenta circle reappears.

 Try the following: Increase the number of gaps from the preset of 1 to, say, 5, Again fixate the center, and observe how the greenish afterimages fades from blob to bolg.

 With the colour pickers you can switch to other colours and observe the respective opponent colour.
 [Remember to fixate for a while because the adaptation to the previous colour subsists for several seconds.]
 It may surprise you that the complementary colour to red is not green (as mentioned in many textbooks), but blue-green.